sveltejs/sapper/site/content/docs/03-client-api.md

 Programmatically navigates to the given `href`.
 If the destination is a Sapper route, Sapper will handle the navigation, otherwise the page will be reloaded with the new `href`.
 (In other words, the behaviour is as though the user clicked on a link with this `href`.)

+Returns a `Promise` that resolves when the navigation is complete.

 ### prefetch(href)